Two police officers speak to a member of the public

 You cannot apply if you:

 • Have had an application turned down by a police force in the last three months at any stage of the national process.
-The national process includes Online Assessment, fitness test and pre-employment checks.
+The national process includes National Sift, National Online Assessment, National Interview, fitness test and pre-employment checks.

 • Have been or are a member of a group or extreme political organisation such as BNP, National Front or Combat 18 that stirs up racial hatred and violence, a proscribed terrorist organisation/group or a similar organisation.